zachleat/zachleat.com/web/_posts/2008-05-10-selecting-xml-with-javascript.md

 ---
-title: Selecting XML Nodes with JavaScript (Peril of getElementsByTagName)
+title: Selecting XML Nodes with JavaScript, or the Peril of getElementsByTagName
 author: Zach Leatherman
 layout: post
 permalink: /selecting-xml-with-javascript/